jxwleong/jtag-boundary-scan/README.md

   Snippet 2.
 Documentation from [6.] pg 25
 </div>

 Based on Snippet 2. , on the last bit of data shift, it must be on the next state which is `EXIT1_DR`.
-Note that the same principle apply to shifting of data and instrction.
+> Note that the same principle apply to shifting of data and instruction.

 ## <a name="bsdl"></a> Boundary Scan Description Language (BSDL)
 ### <a name="bsdlIntro"></a> What is BSDL?